Skip to main content

 8 mentions Positive Neutral Negative

 The music in the game has received positive feedback for its eerie and atmospheric qualities, enhancing the overall experience with creative sound effects that complement the gameplay.
 Players appreciate the improved audio options, including separate sliders for music and sound effects, which contribute to a mysterious ambiance that aligns well with the game's theme.
-Overall, the music is considered a standout feature, adding suspense and depth to the puzzles and story.
+Overall, the music is considered a standout feature, adding suspense and depth to the challenging puzzles and engaging story.

 • “The atmosphere and music are pretty eerie, and the puzzles are much more advanced and fun to solve.”